beingmrkenny/ListHighlighterForTrello/z_build/config/README.md

-This config directory should contain two files (contents below):
+This config directory should contain two files in addition to this README (contents below):

 - bash.sh
 - options.inc